nanoexpress/middlewares/packages/graphql/README.md

 ## Caveats

-- This middleware supports only HTTP bindings, not WebSocket/PubSub/Subscription bindings
+- This middleware provides only HTTP bindings
-- This package does not provide GraphiQL support yet
+- For **subscription** support, please use [graphql-ws](https://github.com/enisdenjo/graphql-ws)

 ## Example